aristanetworks/avd/ansible_collections/arista/avd/examples/l2ls-fabric/README.md

 This L2LS Fabric is purely Layer 2.
 Routing is handled by an external Firewall/L3 Device.
 Later in the example, we will move routing to the Spines.
 For now, we will focus on defining the fabric variables to build out this L2LS Topology.
 Before we get started, we need to ensure that we have installed AVD with necessary requirements.
 These are covered next in the Installation section.

 The example is meant as a basic starting point.
-You may build advanced examples which are based this design.
+You may build more advanced examples which are based on this design.
 To keep things simple, the Arista eAPI will be used to communicate with the switches.
 The configurations may also be applied with CloudVision with a minor change to the playbook.

 ## Installation & Requirements